clef2018-factchecking/clef2018-factchecking/README.md

 `run_format_checker.sh` includes examples of the output of the checkers when dealing with an ill-formed results file.
-Its output can be seen in [run_format_checker_out.txt](format_checker/run_format_checker_out.txt)
+Its output can be seen in [run_format_checker_out.txt](format_checker/run_format_checker_out.txt) The checks for completness (if the result files contain all lines / claims) is NOT handled by the format checkers, because they receive only the results file and not the gold one.

 ## Scorers